kitconcept/volto-light-theme/docs/reference/widgets.md

 Alternatively, you can provide the schema generation function or the plain `JSONSchema` using the `schema` prop and wrapping it around a custom widget.

-Internally it stores data using the `blocks`/`blocks_layout` keys, so it uses the standard blocks serializer machinery.
+Internally it stores data using the `blocks` and `blocks_layout` keys, so it uses the standard blocks serializer machinery.
-Uses the {file}`/src/components/widgets/BlocksObject` component.
+It uses the {file}`/src/components/widgets/BlocksObject` component.

 The following snippet shows the shape of the types of the component.